l2planet/website/README.md

 - We used [Next.js](https://nextjs.org/) as it has a good performance and provides great tools.

+- We used [Wrapn](https://github.com/wrapn/wrapn) as it provides a simple interface to style HTML elements with [TailwindCSS](https://tailwindcss.com/).

 - The website is fully rendered on the clients, so no [SSR](https://en.wikipedia.org/wiki/Server-side_scripting).